They’re the Young Women of NASCAR and They Totally Rock

 The motorsport’s minor league is perhaps the only place in American professional sports where female athletes compete with men on a level footing, or rather a half-mile paved oval that banks along its edges.

 It’s a sports paradox.
-The league that markets itself as conservative, good-ole-boy entertainment — that President Trump lauded for threatening to fire drivers who protest during the national anthem — has been paving the way for gender equality in professional sports for nearly three-quarters of a century.
+The league that markets itself as conservative, good-ole-boy entertainment—that President Trump lauded for threatening to fire drivers who protest during the national anthem—has been paving the way for gender equality in professional sports for nearly three-quarters of a century.

 NASCAR has been a mixed-gender league since 1949, when Sara Christian competed in the inaugural NASCAR race at the Charlotte Speedway in North Carolina and finished 14th out of 33 drivers.